 It should sound like this:

 White noise is just random samples.
 It sounds like radio static.
-It can be useful for making snare drum sounds if you for example apply an envelope to it (beyond the scope of this article).
+It can be useful for making snare drum sounds if you apply an envelope to it (beyond the scope of this article).

-Random class - the
+Random class to do this - the

 rand method let’s you pass in a range that the random number should be within.